 - Ella James (usually referred to as Jimmie)

 - Dorothea LeCain (usually referred to as Dot)

 Griffin often referred to the nurses in her unit as “the kids.”
 In addition to her friends within the unit, the letters also document relationships with several other people that Griffin met in Algeria.
-Notably, Griffin befriended two French girls who lived nearby, Nicole Messiah and Janine Ganascia.
-I was also able to identify (with varying degrees of confidence) a number of servicemen from outside the unit who she mentioned in letters, including a U.S. Army Air Forces officer, an officer in the Military Police, a patient, and a visiting doctor (all of them from Boston).
+Notably, Griffin befriended two French girls who lived nearby, Nicole Messiah (probably 1928–2002) and Janine Ganascia.
+I was also able to identify (with varying degrees of confidence) a number of servicemen from outside the unit who she mentioned in letters, including a U.S. Army Air Forces officer, an officer in the Military Police, a patient, and a visiting doctor (all of them from the Boston area).
 Starting around May 1943, Griffin socialized regularly with an officer from a Tank Destroyer unit stationed nearby, referred to only as Jack.
 Although searching for a man with such a common nickname and an unknown unit at first seemed like a Sisyphean task, based on clues in the letters, I was eventually able to identify his unit and with that information, his name.
 (This mystery will be discussed in a future article in greater detail.)